furrer-lab/abn/README.md

 ## Installing from GitHub (recommended)

 > [!WARNING]
-> Due to https://github.com/r-lib/ragg/issues/170 to R package [`ragg`](https://github.com/r-lib/ragg) does not build correctly.
+> Due to https://github.com/r-lib/ragg/issues/170 the R package [`ragg`](https://github.com/r-lib/ragg) does not build correctly.
 > Since `abn` depends on `ragg` the installation of `abn` might fail.
 > Therefore, we recommend installing a specific version of `ragg` as temporal fix:
 > ```R
 > pak::pak("r-lib/ragg@0bc4e8c")
 > ```
+> Simply run this command befor installing `abn` (see below) and you should be good to go.

 From GitHub you can install any version and/or state of the `abn` repository you want.